St Winifred’s Catholic Primary School

 - scripture, saints and feast days

-- liturgy ( including the format of the mass with the parish priest and liaison with the First Holy Communion catchiest)
+- liturgy (including the format of the mass with the parish priest and liaison with the First Holy Communion catechesis)

-- moral values (refer also to policies on PSHE, SRE, Bullying, Inclusion, Race Equality, Gifted and talented, collective worship).
+- moral values (refer also to policies on PSHE, SRE, Bullying, Inclusion, Race Equality, Gifted and talented).

 We strive to:

 - help the children establish a personal, living relationship with Jesus and the Father;